-I removed the original 4464 DRAM ICs (U5 and U6), installed sockets, and replaced them with new-old-stock 41464 DRAM ICs, available from Retroleum; I disconnected the two necessary address pins on the two multiplexer ICs (U7 and U8) from 5V, and attached them to the two necessary address pins on the CPU (A6 and A7) instead using lengths of wrapping wire.
+I removed the original 4416 DRAM ICs (U5 and U6), installed sockets, and replaced them with new-old-stock 41464 DRAM ICs, available from Retroleum; I disconnected the two necessary address pins on the two multiplexer ICs (U7 and U8) from 5V by cutting two traces on the PCB, and attached them to the two upper address pins on the CPU (A6 and A7) instead using lengths of wrapping wire.

 After performing this modification, the C16 booted correctly with 64KB RAM.

 The computer still seemed to boot OK following all of my modifications.
-However – and I know this well – just because a computer boots, doesn’t mean it’s working properly.
-Thorough testing is necessary to verify operation, so I did as much testing as I could.
+However, just because a computer boots, that doesn’t mean it’s working properly.
+Thorough testing is necessary to verify correct operation, so I did as much testing as I could.

-- All keys registered correctly; shift-lock mechanism worked OK.
+- All keys register correctly; shift-lock mechanism works OK.

-- Luma/chroma and composite video outputs worked OK.
+- Luma/chroma and composite video outputs work OK.

-- All diagnostic tests passed correctly with diagnostic harness and loopback harness.
+- All diagnostic tests pass correctly with diagnostic harness and loopback harness.

-After all this work was performed, I did some finishing up: I thoroughly cleaned the mainboard with compressed air and an ESD-safe brush; I thoroughly cleaned the case inside and out using Cillit Bang and a microfibre cloth; I cleaned all IC sockets, ports, and switches with contact cleaner; I also replaced the thermal compound on the TED heatsink and the 7805 regulator heatsink.
+After all this work was performed, I did some finishing up: I thoroughly cleaned the mainboard with compressed air and an ESD-safe brush; I thoroughly cleaned the case inside and out using Cillit Bang general-purpose degreaser, a microfibre cloth for large areas, and a toothbrush for small areas; I disassembled and cleaned the keyboard; I cleaned all IC sockets, ports, and switches with contact cleaner; I also replaced the thermal compound on the TED heatsink and the 7805 regulator heatsink.